alla-akiyeva/liri-node-app/README.md

 ### Command 3: Searching for a movie

-Here is an example of using the `movie-this` command to search for the Last of the Mohicans movie.
+Here is an example of using the `movie-this` command to search for the Last of the Mohicans movie (`node liri movie-this last of the mohicans`).

 ![](/assets/Movie.gif)